Cross-platform certification of the qubit space with a minimal number of parameters

+As of late, introduced newer, Heron family devices: \texttt{ibm\_torino} with 133 qubits and \texttt{ibm\_pittsburgh} with 156 qubits.
+In September 2025, we have run analogous tests on both of them, with 40 and 30 jobs, respectively.
+We chose the qubits shown in Figs. \ref{torm} and \ref{pitm}.
+The tests showed significant violations with negative determinant $W$ values, see Table \ref{data2}.

-We stress that the gate error at the level of $10^{-4}$ makes it impossible to be the cause of the deviations, which should be of the order of the square of the error $\sim 10^{-8}$ (adding simultaneously to the preparations and measurements).
-The change in the witness value over time hints that the cause comes from the calibrations, not just the frequencies, which vary only slightly.
-The leakage to higher states, i.e., $\ket{2}$, is negligible \cite{leak,praca}, much below the gate error (see also our discussion in \cite{epj}).
+We stress that the gate error of order $10^{-4}$ could not cause such deviations.
+That is because in such case the deviations should be of the order of the square of the gate errors $\sim 10^{-8}$ (adding simultaneously to the preparations and measurements).
+The temporal change in the witness value hints that the cause comes from the device calibrations, not just the pulse frequencies, which vary only slightly.
+However, consistent and large negative-valued violation of the dimension witness in Heron devices indicate a serious operational issue that has to be investigated.
+The leakage to higher states, i.e., $\ket{2}$, is negligible \cite{leak,praca}, as its effects are much below the gate errors (see also our discussion in \cite{epj}).